 Applicants must currently hold or aspire to a position in instructional technology in a learning environment and possess basic computing technology skills.
 Students need a total of 36 credit hours to complete the program: Nine credit in Professional Studies, 24 in a major of choice plus an internship (three credits).
 Students must pass a written departmental examination and present a portfolio of their work.

-A sampling of the online Master in Instructional Design and Technology degree program courses includes:
+A sampling of the online Master’s in Instructional Technology degree program courses includes:

 - Topics in Instructional Technology